travis-perl/helpers/README.md

   * `HELPERS_ROOT`

     The root directory of the helper scripts.
-Set by init.
+Set by `init`.

   * `MODERN_PERL`